-look at the life of philosopher and political theorist, Hannah Arendt who, Alook at the life of philosophies and political and politi Eichmann.
+look at the life of philosopher and political theorist, Hannah Arendt who, Awhile reporting for The New Yorker, covered the war-crimes trial of Adolf Eichmann.
 A student and lover of German philosopher Martin Heidegger (whose affiliation with the Nazis he later termed the greatest stupidity of my life), Arendt, a Jew, had fled Germany for the States.
 Her book The Origins of Totalitarianism is a major work on the roots of Soviet Communism and Nazism in collusion with anti-Semitism and Imperialism.
 It was her Report on the Banality of Evil, a very critical analysis of the Eichmann trial that catapulted her to fame and, amongst many Jewish public figures, infamy.